 Though majority of the population is ethnically Arab, a sizable number of people from South Asia live in the country.

-In 2008, approximately 290,000 Indian nationals lived in Bahrain, making them the single largest expatriate community in the country
+In 2023, approximately 320,000 Indian nationals live in Bahrain, making them the single largest expatriate community in the country.

 Bahrain became a British protectorate in 1820.
 It did not gain full independence until Aug.
 14, 1971.